Skip to main content

 Notice

 The server is now set up with DB Notify.
-You can proceed to Test DB notify and perform Troubleshooting if necessary, or you can setup DB Notify with TLS/X509 configuration first.
+You can proceed to Test DB notify and perform Troubleshooting if needed.

-Complete these steps to secure TCP/IP communications between the DB Notify service and the FairCom DB broker.
-This involves activating TLS/SSL to encrypt the network communications and activating x509 authorization to secure the user and password used for this connection.
+Complete these steps to secure TCP/IP communications between the FairCom DB Notify service and the FairCom MQ broker.
+This activates TLS for authenticating and encrypting the network communications.

-x509 authentication extends SSL support to allow database user authentication based on a client-provided certificate that is trusted by the server, and a user that is registered in the server or is listed in the broker's authorized user database.
-Typically, users are added using the ctadmn utility.
+TLS support optionally allows database user authentication based on a client-provided certificate that is trusted by the server and is in the MQ broker's authorized user database.
+Users can be added using the ctadmn utility.

-TLS is an updated, more secure version of SSL.
-The terms SSL and TLS are used synonymously throughout this document.
+The terms TLS and Secure Socket Layer (SSL) are used synonymously throughout this document.

-There are 3 main tasks to set up secure communication between FairCom DB Notify and FairCom MQ:
+There are 3 main tasks to set up TLS communication between FairCom DB Notify and FairCom MQ:

 • Create certificates